 Acting as Individuals to Collectively Change the World:

 By acting as individuals who share the common goal of making the triple bottom line the standard measurement of business success, we have the ability to collectively change the world.
 While none of us alone has the power to transform the standards that businesses follow, each of has the ability to initiate change on a smaller scale.
 If you own a small business, for example, you may want to explore and implement a variety of impactful operating solutions.
-If you work as an employee in a small business or large corporation, you may want to talk to upper management about potential changes that the company could make to positively impact social and environmental issues.
+Like, open a merchant account for your company to accept online payments.
+But before you go on, you must do thorough research on what your plans are and how you are going to implement them.
+For instance, in the case of a merchant account, you may have to find out whether you are going to process payments in-store, online, or both, and accordingly, you will have the choice of using a payment gateway or an consolidated payment integration.
+Visiting websites like https://www.easypaydirect.com/merchant-accounts/ might help you understand everything about merchant accounts and how to set one up for your business.
+Similarly, if you work as an employee in a small business or large corporation, you may want to talk to upper management about potential changes that the company could make to positively impact social and environmental issues.
+This is something that often the HR department could deal with.
+However, often many small businesses have limited financial resources or do not have the facilities for HR professionals internally, click here for more information.
+Instead, small businesses can opt for external Professional Employer Organizations (PEOs) to manage personal issues, recruitment, and other incentives.
+This will hopefully increase employee engagement, which could result in increased sales.
+For example, you can request them to implement incentives like serp plans, healthcare insurances, and PTO, which could benefit you and your family in the future.
 Beyond these steps, each of us can also change our individual behavioral patterns in a way that furthers the global shift towards the triple bottom line:

 Become a conscious consumer: Instead of just blindly choosing products based upon a company’s marketing pitch, you should spend the time to research and find businesses that will use a portion of your proceeds for social and environmental purposes.
 Now-a-days, nearly every industry has companies that are using the triple bottom line to measure their success, so it is vital for us to reward them for their efforts to positively impact the world.